-The test as to whether there is contravention of the fundamental policy of Indian law shall not entail a review of the merits of the dispute, and must be understood in the narrow sense such as where the arbitrator completely ignores/rewrites the contract.
+The test as to whether there is contravention of the fundamental policy of Indian law shall not entail a review of the merits of the dispute and must be understood in the narrow sense such as where the arbitrator completely ignores/rewrites the contract.

 The Supreme Court in Vijay Karia v.
-Prysmian Cavi E Sistemi SRL,36 reiterated the narrow scope of review of an award.
-Importantly, it ruled that an award which was in contravention of an Indian statute (in that case, the Foreign Exchange Management Act, 1999 ("FEMA")), could not be treated as being opposed to the fundamental policy of Indian law merely by virtue of such contravention.
-Breach of the fundamental policy of Indian law must amount to a breach of some legal principle or legislation which is so basic to Indian law that it is not susceptible of being compromised, and is also a timehonoured, hallowed principle which is followed by the courts.37
+Prysmian Cavi E Sistemi SRL,40 reiterated the narrow scope of review of an award.
+Importantly, it ruled that an award which was in contravention of an Indian statute (in that case, the Foreign Exchange Management Act, 1999 (FEMA)), could not be treated as being opposed to the fundamental policy of Indian law merely by virtue of such contravention.
+Breach of the fundamental policy of Indian law must amount to a breach of some legal principle or legislation which is so basic to Indian law that it is not susceptible of being compromised, and is also a time-honoured, hallowed principle which is followed by the courts.41 a.
+Award passed under Part I of the Act (domestic award)

-30 Enforcement of awards
+30. Enforcement of Awards